jpacg/awesome-stars/README.md

 ## Swift

+- [jasudev/AxisSegmentedView](https://github.com/jasudev/AxisSegmentedView) - A library that allows you to easily create various styles of segmented views.
+Supports iOS, macOS and tvOS.
 - [lexrus/SwiftyMenu](https://github.com/lexrus/SwiftyMenu) - The missing Finder menu for your daily ease
 - [Vaida12345/waifuExtension](https://github.com/Vaida12345/waifuExtension) - The waifu2x & Other image-enlargers on Mac
 - [russell-archer/StoreHelper](https://github.com/russell-archer/StoreHelper) - Implementing and testing In-App Purchases with StoreKit2 and StoreHelper in Xcode 13, Swift 5.5, SwiftUI, iOS 15 and macOS 12.